Awalgawe/node-spawn/README.md

 - **`command`**: Command to execute
 - **`args`**: Command arguments (optional)
 - **`options`**:
-  - `onStdOut(chunk, abort)`: Process stdout data as it arrives
+  - `onStdOut(chunk, abort)`: Process stdout data as it arrives.
+The `abort` function can be called to immediately terminate the process.
-  - `onStdErr(chunk, abort)`: Process stderr data as it arrives
+  - `onStdErr(chunk, abort)`: Process stderr data as it arrives.
+The `abort` function can be called to immediately terminate the process.
   - `signal`: AbortSignal to cancel the command

+**Return type varies based on callbacks:**

+- No callbacks: `{ code, signal, stdout, stderr }`
+- With onStdOut: `{ code, signal, stderr }`
+- With onStdErr: `{ code, signal, stdout }`
-Resolves to `{ code, signal }` or rejects with error details in `error.cause`.
+- With both: `{ code, signal }`

+Rejects with error details in `error.cause`.

 ## Note on chunks vs lines

-The `onStdOut` callback receives raw data chunks, which may not align with lines.
+The `onStdOut` and `onStdErr` callbacks receive raw data chunks, which may not align with lines.
 If you need line-by-line processing, you'll need to buffer and split the data yourself (see example above).

+Both callbacks also receive an `abort` function as the second parameter, which can be called to immediately terminate the child process with `SIGABRT`.

 ## License